U.S. Bancorp Investments, Inc.

 For equity and fixed income securities, Financial Advisors receive a portion of the commission generated or markup/markdown resulting from the transaction.
 For packaged products, Financial Advisors receive a portion of the sales charge that is paid to USBI in connection with the purchase as detailed in the product’s prospectus.

 For annuity products, USBI receives a commission ranging from 0% to 6.5% of the first-year premium paid.
-After the initial year, the commission ranges from 0% to 1% of the premium amount, depending on the product purchased, for the length of the surrender period.
+After the initial year, the commission ranges from 0% to 1.25% of the contract value, depending on the type of product purchased.
 The commissions are paid by the insurance company to compensate USBI for selling the product.
 Financial Advisors receive a portion of the commissions based on the Compensation Grid.

 For fixed insurance products, USBI receives a commission ranging from 35% to 75% of the first-year premium, depending on the product purchased.
 After the initial year, the commission ranges from 1% to 4% of the premium amount, depending on the product purchased.
 The commissions are paid by the insurance company to compensate USBI for selling the product.
 Financial Advisors receive a portion of the commissions earned by USBI based on the Compensation Grid.